Reduction or withdrawal of reception conditions

 Hungarian Helsinki Committee Visit Website

-Sections 30 and 31 of the Asylum Act regulating the reduction and withdrawal of material reception conditions are currently not applied because of the state of crisis due to mass migration.[1]
+During the state of crisis due to mass migration, declared since March 2023, the provisions of Reduction or Withdrawal of Material Reception Conditions set out in Sections 30 and 31 of the Asylum Act are not applicable.[1]
 Pursuant to the legislative changes, no decision has been issued on the reduction or the withdrawal of the reception conditions since 2017.[2]

 Otherwise, Section 30(1) lays down the grounds for reducing and withdrawing material reception conditions.
 These include cases where the applicant:

-• Leaves the private housing designated for him or her for an unknown destination, for a period of at least 15 days;
+• Leaves the private housing designated for them for an unknown destination, for a period of at least 15 days;

 • Deceives the authorities regarding their financial situation and thus unlawfully benefits from reception;